tucats/ego/LANGUAGE.md

 &nbsp;

 For division, integer values will result in the integer value of the division, so `10/3` will result in `3` as the expression value.
 A floating point value retains the fractional value of the conversion, so `10.0/3.0` results in `3.333333333` as the result.

-Expressions can be combined together, and follow normal mathematical order of precidence (multiplication and division are done before subtraction and addition).
+Expressions can be combined together, and follow normal mathematical order of precedence (multiplication and division are done before subtraction and addition).
 So the expression `a+b*c` will first multiply `b` and `c`, and then add the product to the value of `a`.
 You can use parenthesis to control the order of evaluation, so `(a+b)*c` will calculate the sum of `a+b` and then multiply that result by the value in `c`.
 &nbsp;
 &nbsp;

-There are _relational_ operators that work on two values, one of which preceeds the operator and one of which follows the operator.
+There are _relational_ operators that work on two values, one of which precedes the operator and one of which follows the operator.
 The result of the operator is always a boolean (`true` or `false`) value describing the relationship between the two values.

 &nbsp;